OrekaCode/OrekaCode/README.md

-- 👋 Hi I’m OrekaCode
+- 👋 Hi I’m Maryoreka
-- 👀 I’m interested in Machine learning with Python
+- 👀 I’m interested in Machine learning, data analysis with Python and also Artificial intelligence
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently enrolled in a machine learning course
--  😎Ask me about Python
+-  😎Ask me about anything about Python
-- 💞️ I’m looking to collaborate on any project concerning machine learning
+- 💞️ I’m looking to collaborate on any project concerning machine learning, data analysis and python
 - 📫 How to reach me maryoreka@gmail.com

 <!---